$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Functional reduction with

 \section{Functional reduction with $M_{i} \neq 0$}

-In this appendix, we will point out other possibilities for the choice of arbitrary parameters $M_{i}$ \cite{Tarasov:2022clb}.
-This choice will lead to different functional reduction equations than already presented.
-Also, this will give rise to different reduction formulae as has been done in section \ref{hypergeometric}.
+In this appendix, we point out other possibilities for the choice of arbitrary parameters $M_{i}$ \cite{Tarasov:2022clb}.
+This choice leads to different functional reduction equations than already presented.
+Also, this gives rise to different reduction formulae as has been done in section \ref{hypergeometric}.
 Consider the bubble integral considered in section \ref{algorithm}.
-This time we will choose a different non-zero value of $M_{1}$.
+This time we choose a different non-zero value of $M_{1}$.
 Since the Feynman integrals are relatively easier to compute with equal masses a suitable choice is $M_{1}= m_{1}$.
 With this choice, we get, similar to Eq.\eqref{redeqbubble}, the following relation

 with

 We see that on the right-hand side of Eq.\eqref{redeqbubble2a}, we have a partial simplification.
 We can then exploit the symmetry of the $I_{2}$ integral under the exchange of $m_{1} \leftrightarrow m_{2}$.
 We do the exchange $m_{1} \leftrightarrow m_{2}$ in Eq.\eqref{redeqbubble2a} and add the resulting equation with it.
 Simplifying we get